emqx/cloud-docs/en_US/best_practices/acl_v5.md

 :::tip Note

 - The **maximum number of entries** for built-in authorization is twice the number of deployment connections, with an upper limit of 100,000.
 If this limit is exceeded, please use an external ACL.
-- Authorization fields support letters, numbers, and certain special characters (_ , - , / , + , # , $ , % , @ , & , and .), with a maximum length of 128 characters.
 :::

 Authorization can be controlled at three levels: